OIR Student Support

 The LINK Program was created to support students of color students through mentor pairings between freshmen and upper class students of color.
 The Program mission is to foster academic and social success among freshmen in a practical and meaningful ways and aspire to build community within the student body through encouraging social engagement, activism and organizational participation.

 Student Government Association (SGA)

 SGA provides resources and education for students, faculty, and staff associated with and/or interested in student organizations, student organization advising, and leadership education.
 Leadership education work emphasizes intercultural communication and social change.
 Resources include curriculum development, as well as written materials on a variety of leadership and organizational development topics.
 Services include organizing and scheduling of campus events, intramural sports, spiritual life, SAU sports marketing, and more.

-The Career Center hosts countless of recruitment fairs for companies that seek to employ students and graduates, and is a useful place for resources about finding internships, jobs, applying to graduate school and career counseling and advising.
-The Career center frequently works with OIR to raise awareness about career fairs for students of color, as well as scholarships and fellowship opportunities.
+The Career Center hosts countless recruitment fairs for companies that seek to employ students and graduates, and is a useful place for resources about finding internships, jobs, applying to graduate school and career counseling and advising.
+The Career Center frequently works with OIR to raise awareness about career fairs for students of color, as well as scholarships and fellowship opportunities.